Linguine and clam sauce with asparagus. The recipe is below (photo © Dole).

 Show you’re a food connoisseur and use the original Italian!

-Originating in the Liguria region of northern Italy, linguine, Italian for “little tongues,” is a narrow, flat version of round spaghetti (it is sometimes referred to as flat spaghetti).
+Originating in the Liguria, the costal region of northern Italy (capital Genoa), linguine is a narrow, flat version of round spaghetti (it is sometimes referred to as flat spaghetti).

 September 15th is National Linguine Day.